-This National Action Plan to Improve Health Literacy seeks to engage organizations, professionals, policymakers, communities, individuals, and families in a linked, multisector effort to improve health literacy.
-The plan is based on the principles that (1) everyone has the right to health information that helps them make informed decisions and (2) health services should be delivered in ways that are understandable and beneficial to health, longevity, and quality of life.
-The vision informing this plan is of a society that:
+The National Action Plan to Improve Health Literacy seeks to engage organizations, professionals, policymakers, communities, individuals, and families in a linked, multi-sector effort to improve health literacy.
+The Action Plan is based on 2 core principles:

-This report contains seven goals that will improve health literacy and suggests strategies for achieving them:
+The Action Plan contains 7 goals that will improve health literacy and strategies for achieving them: